Search this site

 Who, what, where?
 Link to General Information about U of T Dermatology Fellowships

-The University of Toronto program is an official one year fellowship accredited by the American College of Mohs Surgeons (ACMS, http://www.mohscollege.org).
+The University of Toronto program is an official one-year fellowship accredited by the American College of Mohs Surgeons (ACMS, http://www.mohscollege.org).
 It follows all the rules and regulations outlined by the ACMS fellowship guidelines (ACMS fellowship rules) and also falls within the rules of University of Toronto post-graduate training.
 Here is a link to our clinic (Mohs Clinic link) which has general information on our practice and team.
-We are academic Dermatologists and Mohs Surgeons who work at Women's College Hospital within the University of Toronto.
+We are academic Dermatologists and Mohs Surgeons who work at Women's College Hospital at the University of Toronto.

 Although there is no firm deadline outside of the SFmatch timeline, we generally review all material for the last time about a month before the SFmatch rank list is due.